ReinProject/coinbin/README.md

 A Open Source Browser Based Bitcoin Wallet.
 Based on coinb.in by OutCast3k, with mods by thelink2012

-This version includes Mandatory Multisig which is multisig where one or more keys must sign for redemption.
-Using https://blockchain.info/pushtx or another service to broadcast a mandatory multisig transaction.
+This version includes Mandatory Multisig where one or more keys are required to sign for redemption as opposed to all keys holding equal power.
+Using https://blockchain.info/pushtx or another service to broadcast a mandatorymultisig transaction.
+This feature was developed for Rein, the decentralized professional services market.

 Live version available at \<coming soon\>